Chien-pinWang/Buoy/README.md

 # Buoy

-Buoy is a command line application that reports and analyze data collected by buoys around Taiwan.
+Buoy is a command line php application that reports and analyze data collected by buoys around Taiwan.

 ## Installation